YouTube Creator Awards: Awards

+List of award types

 There are currently three regular Creator Awards tiers, plus a fourth and fifth that have been awarded a few times:

 Silver Creator Award

-Awarded to channels that reach or surpass 100,000 subscribers.
+Awarded to the channels that reach or surpass 100,000 subscribers.
 The old version was made of nickel-plated cupronickel alloy.
 The new version (as of March 1, 2017) is 92% nickel, 5% carbon and 2.5% zinc, with traces of other metals.
 In March 2018, the look of the Silver Play Button was updated from a metal button housed within a window box with the channel's name printed on the front glass pane to a cleaner-looking flat designed metal plaque award featuring the channel's name embossed on it.
 Channels at this level are also eligible to apply for a digital verification badge.

 Gold Creator Award

-Awarded to channels that reach or surpass 1,000,000 subscribers.
-It is made of gold-plated brass.
+Awarded to the channels that reach or surpass 1,000,000 subscribers.
+It is made of gold plated brass.
 In March 2018, the look of the Gold Play Button was updated from a metal button housed within a window box with the channel's name printed on the front glass pane to a cleaner-looking flat designed metal plaque award featuring the channel's name embossed on it.

 Diamond Creator Award

 Awarded to channels that reach or surpass 10 million subscribers.
 It is made of silver-plated metal inset with a large piece of colorless crystal in the shape of a play button triangle.
 When introduced during VidCon 2015, 35 channels qualified for the award.
-As of January 11, 2023, there are 985 channels that have 10 million subscribers or more.
+As of 22 June 2025, there are over 1,000 channels that have reached this level.